acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 Use this ACPI table [SSDT-PNLF](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/Source/SSDT-PNLF.dsl)
 Table SSDT-PNLFCFL is deprecated, use updated table [SSDT-PNLF](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/Source/SSDT-PNLF.dsl) from OpenCore 0.7.3+ for any Intel HD Graphics.

+Certain mobile Kaby Lake, Coffee Lake and Ice Lake devices need fixing of the backlight registers.
+Without the fix certain devices will end in a black screen when booting macOS, like seen on the Dell inspiron 3593.
+The WateverGreen backlight registers fix can be enabled using 'enable-backlight-registers-fix' properly to 'IGPU' or using the '-igfxblr' boot argument.

 For laptop brightness keys use [BrightnessKeys.kext](https://github.com/acidanthera/BrightnessKeys).

 ## Digital Audio (HDMI / DVI / DP)